Loading...

 The OV-chipkaart is mainly valid in The Netherlands.
 There are however some exceptions.
 The OV-chipkaart is valid on a few bus lines that cross the border, eg from Maastricht to Aachen in Germany.

 There are several railway stations in Germany that have OV-chipkaart equipment.
 From the beginning of the OV-chipkaart two stations in Lower Saxony have had OV-chipkaart equipment: Weener and Leer.
 In December 2015 a ship collided with a bridge on a river between Weener and Leer.
-As the bridge was heavily damaged, there are currently no trains running to Leer, only replacement buses.
+As the bridge was heavily damaged, there are currently no trains running to Leer, only replacement buses. it is still unclear when trains can be running again from Bad Nieuweschans to Leer.

 Since than, several more stations in Germany, all in North Rhine-Westphalia, have gotten OV-chipkaart validators.